 The title was inspired by the ʻ89 Mexican film Santa Sangre (Holy Blood) by Alejandro Jodorowsky, a fantastic, surreal anti-clerical film by one of the few living geniuses of cinema.
 Jodorowsky was set to direct the film of Holy Wood.

-Manson entered the studio with Bon Harris of 80s industrial duo Nitzer Ebb producing – possibly a comment to Reznor that while NIN were industrial-lite, he was going to the dark source of industrial rock – and cut an album of 19 twisted tracks layered with S&M imagery, references to The Beatles (particularly their eponymous ʻwhiteʼ album) but most of all to Columbine.
+When Manson entered the studio with Dave Sardy producing, he also roped in Bon Harris of 80s industrial duo Nitzer Ebb on programming – possibly a comment to Reznor that while NIN were industrial-lite, he was going to the dark source of industrial rock – and cut an album of 19 twisted tracks layered with S&M imagery, references to The Beatles (particularly their eponymous ʻWhiteʼ album) but most of all to Columbine.

 The idea of Kennedy as a king ritually sacrificed was a long standing ʻconspiracy theoryʼ that Manson was well aware of (briefly: Kennedy was killed as part of a Masonic ritual of renewal the way that ancient Celtic kings were put to death after a fixed period in office).